Robust protocols to reveal anyonic time-exchange phase

+We consider hierarchical quantum Hall edge states with $N$ modes and a spatially local quantum point contact (QPC).
+In general, the field of an injected anyon does not directly acquire the universal statistical phase $\theta$.
+Short-range inter-edge interactions split the universal anyon charge and phase into $N$ fractionalized charges associated with nonuniversal phases $\pi\delta_m$.
+In contrast, their sum $\delta=\sum_{m=1}^N\delta_m$, which defines the local scaling dimension at the QPC, remains protected and is tied to the statistical angle through $\pi\delta=\theta$.
+If the injected anyon is of the same species as the one dominating backscattering at the QPC, time-domain braiding with phase $\theta$ is recovered either in the absence of inter-edge interactions with equal mode velocities, or by performing a spatially local anyon injection at the QPC.

+We then exploit a more robust \emph{local} anyonic time-exchange (ATE) link between anyons and quasiholes at the QPC, which is also a necessary ingredient for realizing such braiding.
+This allows us to propose minimal single-QPC protocols that do not rely on diluted anyon sources and that disentangle the role of $\theta$ as a genuine statistical phase from that as a scaling dimension.
+From the ATE link we derive two novel nonequilibrium fluctuation--dissipation relations (FDRs) that isolate $\theta$.
+They relate the DC backscattering noise either to an integral over the DC current or to the phase shift of the AC current with respect to an applied AC voltage (i.e., the phase of the admittance), accessible down to low frequencies.
+For thermalized edges, we show that in the quantum regime this admittance phase directly yields $\theta$ whenever $\delta>1/2$.

-\paragraph{Introduction.} Two-dimensional systems can host exotic quasiparticles that transcend the conventional boson–fermion dichotomy.
-A striking realization occurs in the fractional quantum Hall effect (FQHE), where quasiparticles not only carry fractional charge $e^*$~\cite{laughlin_fractional_charge_PRL_83} but also obey unconventional exchange statistics—earning them the name \emph{any}(-)ons~\cite{fractional_statistics_anyons_leinaas_myrheim_1977}.
-In Abelian FQHE states, exchanging two quasiparticles introduces a phase factor $e^{i\theta}$, where $\theta$ is the statistical phase.
-For Laughlin states at simple fractional filling $\nu = 1/(2k+1)$ (with integer $k$), one finds $e^* = \nu e$ and $\theta = \nu \pi$.
-More complex filling factors $\nu_C$, such as the Jain series, remain only partially understood, with low-energy effective theories predicting multiple quasiparticle species carrying distinct charges and statistical phases~\cite{wen_review_FQHE_1992,*sukho_mac_zhender_PRB_2009}.
+Two-dimensional electronic systems can host quasiparticles that transcend the boson-fermion dichotomy.
+A paradigmatic example is the fractional quantum Hall (FQH) regime, where elementary excitations carry fractional charge $e^*$~\cite{laughlin_fractional_charge_PRL_83,Feldman_review_2021} and obey unconventional exchange statistics, hence the name \emph{any}(-)ons~\cite{fractional_statistics_anyons_leinaas_myrheim_1977}.
+In Abelian FQH states, exchanging two quasiparticles multiplies the many-body wave function by $e^{i\theta}$, where $\theta$ is the statistical phase.
+For Laughlin states at simple filling factors $\nu=1/(2n+1)$, with integer $n$, one has $e^*=\nu e$ and $\theta=\nu\pi$.
+More complex filling factors $\nu_C$, such as those of the Jain sequence, remain only partially understood.
+They are often addressed within low-energy effective theories that predict several quasiparticle species with distinct charges and statistical phases~\cite{wen_review_FQHE_1992,*sukho_mac_zhender_PRB_2009}.

+Quantum transport through a Hall bar incorporating a quantum point contact (QPC) has long provided the main experimental access to FQH quasiparticles expected to tunnel through the QPC.
+Determination of their fractional charge, a prerequisite for probing statistics, has been extracted from DC shot-noise measurements obeying a poissonian Fluctuation-Dissipation Relation (FDR)~\cite{levitov_reznikov}, as validated in a wide variety of experiments~\cite{saminad,*heiblum_frac_97,kane_fisher_noise,*ines_resonance,kyrylo_FQHE_2024}.
+This FDR was generalized beyond bipartite systems and inversion symmetry within the \emph{unifying nonequilibrium perturbative} (UNEP) framework~\cite{ines_degiovanni_2016,ines_PRB_R_noise_2020}, thereby avoiding the need for a detailed microscopic description of FQH edges.